stolostron/rhacm-docs/cert_manager/create_cert.md

              servicePort: 80
            path: /fb
    ```
-   {: codeblock}

 **Note**: Certificates that are created by cert-manager are automatically renewed before expiration.
-For more information, see [Refreshing Certificate manager (cert-manager) Certificates](refresh_certs.md).
+For more information, see [Replacing the root CA certificate](cert_root_ca.md).

 For more Certificate manager topics, see [Using Certificate manager (cert-manager)](cert_manager.md).